ericchase/browser--userscripts/twitch.tv-following--custom-layout/README.md

 # twitch.tv-following--custom-layout
-A [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) script to customize the layout of the user's [twitch.tv/directory/following](https://www.twitch.tv/directory/following) page.
+This script customizes the layout of the user's [twitch.tv/directory/following](https://www.twitch.tv/directory/following) page.

-Can also be installed from [greasyfork.org/en/scripts/32006-twitch-tv-following-custom-layout](https://greasyfork.org/en/scripts/32006-twitch-tv-following-custom-layout).
+I have also published this script at [greasyfork.org/en/scripts/32006-twitch-tv-following-custom-layout](https://greasyfork.org/en/scripts/32006-twitch-tv-following-custom-layout).

 Notes
 -----
-This script is also compatible with Chrome directly as an extension.<br>
-Chrome simply requires the manifest.json file as filled out.
+Chrome requires the manifest.json to run this script as a native extension.

 Description
 -----------